wootencl/apidocs-v4/source/includes/_claimstatus.md

 }
 ```

-> Example claims status response when adjudication is finalized and the claim has been denied
+> Example claims status response when adjudication is finalized and the claim has been denied:

 ```shell
 {